-Nose poke responses are a standard method of measuring operant responding.
-Although the Zanscript software is set by default to track the movement activity of an animal, nose pokes can easily be activated through two detection settings within your script.
+Nose poke responses are a standard method of measuring operant responding, and normally require specific hardware to measure a beam break.
+Although the Zanscript software is set by default to track the movement activity of a whole animal, nose pokes can easily be activated through two detection settings within your script.

 Nose poke setting commands

 There are two detection settings for nose pokes.
 These should be placed at the top of your script prior to the ACTION MAIN.

 SET(ACTIVITY_THRESHOLD,#) - This is the level at which the unit will properly detect a nose poke in a target zone.
 The threshold will depend on the size of the target zone set for the nose poke.
 The larger the zone, the lower the threshold should be to enable detections.
 However, this can make false detections more likely, so it is ideal to have small detection zones.

 SET(MAXIMUM_TARGETS,0) - when interested in only nose pokes and not general activity of the animal, setting the maximum targets to 0 turns off centre of body tracking.
 The software runs with maximum targets of 1 by default.

 The reference image settings used with body tracking are still applicable for nose poke detection.

 There are two reference image settings which tell the unit how to capture the tracking reference image and how long to take to create the final image.
 The image is best achieved when the animals have moved during the AUTOREF period, as it works by removing the animal from the background image.
 Tracking is achieved by looking for significant differences, of suitable size and strength, between this 'empty' image and the current video image.

 SET(AUTOREF_MODE,MOVEMENT) SET(AUTOREF_TIMEOUT,#) AUTOREFERENCE()

 SET(AUTOREF_MODE,MOVEMENT) - This command sets the method for capturing the reference image.